usr-lab/usr-lab.github.io/news/index.md

 layout: post
 title: News
 ---
+**December 2020**: Alex has successfully defended her PhD thesis **“Machine Behavior Development and Analysis using Reinforcement Learning”.**

 **November 2020**: Giulia presented her paper **"On the Role of Personality and Empathy in Human-Human, Human-Agent, and Human-Robot Mimicry"** at the International Conference of Social Robotics (ICSR 2020).

 **November 2020**: Giulia served as Poster Chair for the conference [Human-Agent Interaction (HAI 2020)](http://hai-conference.net/hai2020/keynote-speakers/).

 **November 2020**: Ginevra gave a keynote talk at the 8th [International Conference on Human-Agent Interaction (HAI)](http://hai-conference.net/hai2020/keynote-speakers/) titled [**"What kind of human-centric robotics do we need?
 Investigations from human-robot interactions in socially assistive scenarios"**](https://dl.acm.org/doi/abs/10.1145/3406499.3422313)

 **November 2020**: Natalia gave a talk at [Talking Robotics](https://talking-robotics.github.io/session_details/natalia.html) titled **"How do children build a trust model of a social robot in the first encounter?"**.

+**October 2020**: Maike has successfully defended her PhD thesis **“The Novelty in the Uncanny Designing Interactions to Change First Impressions”.**

 **October 2020**: Ginevra gave a keynote talk at the ["Workshop on Affective Shared Perception"](https://www.whisperproject.eu/wasp2020) at the IEEE International Conference on Development and Learning and Epigenetic Robotics (ICDL-EPIROB 2020) conference, titled **"Investigating People’s Affective Responses to Robots"**.